Everton 1-3 Bournemouth: Cherries relegated despite win at Goodison Park

 Howe spoke of there being "some incredibly talented players within the squad" - and King will be near the top of the list of players classed as too good to be playing in the Championship next term.

-The Norwegian created countless problems for the Everton defence, dispatching his penalty while also providing Stanislas with his goal to secure the three points that were in vain.
+The Norwegian created countless problems for the Everton defence, dispatching his penalty while also holding the ball up for well for his team to build attacks and help secure three points that were in vain.

+King has scored 48 Premier League goals for Bournemouth - seven more than any other player.

 Bournemouth consigned to relegation - Opta stats